-Start Working Out That ‘No’ Muscle
+Start Working Out That ‘No!’
+Muscle

 No is a Complete Sentence

-If you’re still uncomfortable with the concept of saying no to someone, here’s something you can use while you’re strengthening your no muscle – when a request is made of you to do something, tell the person that you would really like to answer them, but you need some time to think about it.
+Still uncomfortable with the concept of saying no?
+Try this out while you’re strengthening your no muscle… when you’re asked you to do something that you don’t want to do, tell the person you want to answer them, but you need some time to think about it.

 This works great when you’re worried you won’t say ‘no’ in the moment.
 Take time to put together what you want to say and how you want to say it.
 This way you’ll have an easier time saying no, rather than being caught off guard and unprepared.